 A positive test result (whether skin or blood) indicates sensitisation to an allergen – meaning your child has developed IgE antibodies to that substance.
 However, sensitisation alone doesn't necessarily mean your child will experience allergic symptoms when exposed to the allergen.

-Negative test results generally suggest a low likelihood of IgE-mediated allergy, but they don't completely rule it out:
+Negative test results generally suggest a low likelihood of IgE-mediated allergy, but they don't completely rule it out.
+A 0mm skin test combined with undetectable specific IgE in blood makes IgE-mediated allergy unlikely.

 Each testing method has specific advantages, and they often work well together: